Mason-Li-PeanutButterWolf/Postgres_Data_Engineering_Project/README.md

-# Sparkify Database ETL with Postgres

-The purpose of this project is to provide a database solution for Sparkify to analyse their song and user activity data.
-The following was created:
+# Data Engineering Project For Song Streaming APP (Python, SQL, Postgres)

+This project is a data engineering solution for a popular music streaming app to store, analyse and gather insight from its user activity data.The project aims to understand what songs users are listenint to.
+The challenge of the company is the lack of a easy way to query their data that are stored purely in JSON format.

+In this project, as the lead data engineer, I created a postgres database with tables designed to optimize queries on song play analysis.
+To achieve this, 4 fact tables that contained detailed inforamtion on sers, songs, artist and time of play are put in place to reduce data replication.
+Along side a fact table called 'ongplays'

   * An ETL pipeline was developed to move data into a Postgres database
   * A star schema is used to optimise data write times by reducing duplicate data entries